DjRAST/udacity-mobile-flashcards/README.md

 * TBD

-_The App was designed for IOS and tested on an IPhone Xs_
+_The App was designed primarily for iOS and tested on an iPhone Xs_

 ## start the project